-Wellness & Prevention, Inc. recently conducted a comprehensive National Landmark Study to better understand how employees think about their companies' commitment to health as well as what leads individuals to participate and stay engaged in health and wellness programs.
+Johnson & Johnson Health and Wellness Solutions, Inc. recently conducted a comprehensive National Landmark Study to better understand how employees think about their companies' commitment to health as well as what leads individuals to participate and stay engaged in health and wellness programs.
 The study yielded some interesting results.

 Mental Health Parity